Manager is the interface through which database query operations are

 manager, you can provide the default manager on the child class:

 class ChildB(AbstractBase): # ... # An explicit default manager. default_manager = OtherManager()

-Here, default_manager is the default.
-The objects manager is still available, since it’s inherited.
-It just isn’t used as the default.
+still available, since it’s inherited, but isn’t used as the default.

 class ExtraManager(models.Model): extra_manager = OtherManager() class Meta: abstract = True class ChildC(AbstractBase, ExtraManager): # ... # Default manager is CustomManager, but OtherManager is # also available via the "extra_manager" attribute. pass

 Note that while you can define a custom manager on the abstract model, you can’t invoke any methods using the abstract model.
 That is:

 is legal, but:

 will raise an exception.
 This is because managers are intended to encapsulate

 logic for managing collections of objects.
 Since you can’t have a collection of